XingLuxi/KMRC-Research-Archive/content/robust-qa.md

 1. Existing MRC models are based on word-level information and superficial clues.
 Thus, they are weak to adversarial QA pairs and are vulnerable when encounter spurious associations.
 2. Most PLM-based MRC models are over-confident of their outputs.
 The high confident prediction is delightful for True Positive prediction, but devil to False Positive prediction.

-For estimating and improving the Robustness of MRC models, there are two(?) branches of research:
+For estimating and improving the Robustness of MRC models, there are three(?) branches of research:

 1. Dataset with **Unanswerable Questions**.
 For unanswerable question, there are several challenges, such as 1) Unanswerable question detection, 2) Plausible answer discrimination.
 2. **Domain shift**.